jeffreyrivor/jeffreyrivor.github.io/_posts/2020-05-24-fizzbuzz-enterprise-style-gone-too-far.md

 ```

 So what was all that nonsense for?
 To demonstrate (albeit through a fairly contrived problem) what happens
 in enterprises all the time.
-However, there are benefits of having a class that is not yet utilized, which
+However, there are benefits of having a class that aren't utilized yet, which
 will be covered in a future post.

 ## Next time: improving FizzBuzz performance for real enterprise scale